-Seattle Jackknife Accident Attorney
+Seattle Jackknife Accident Attorneys

 Jackknifing occurs when the trailer of a truck skids and folds against the tractor at an acute angle, resembling the folding of a pocket knife.
 Motorists in close proximity are put in immediate danger as they can experience a collision with the trailer as it swings.
 Even worse, a car can be crushed between the trailer and the tractor, causing severe injuries or death to the passengers.
 If you or a loved one has suffered significant losses in a Washington jackknife truck accident, you may be entitled to compensation for all resultant damages.